Introduction¶

 Load the ZCML for these products, and for

-, which in turn pulls in the configuration for the core of Plone. - Create a default Plone site, with the default theme enabled, but with no default content.
+- Create a default Plone site, with the default theme enabled, but with no default content.

 -